mtconnect/mtcup/Pipeline_Architecture.md

 The MTConnect Agent uses a data transformation pipeline to provide a flexible and mutable mechanism for processing incoming data from various sources and allowing for reusability of common transform components.

+## Transforms

+The transfrom is a simple class that takes checks to see if it can transform an entity and, if applicable, applies a transformation to the entity.
+The result is another entity,

 ![Transforms](/images/transforms.png)

-The `Start` transform begins all pipelines and passes the incoming data to the downstream transforms.
 A transform has two required capabilities: `Guard` and `Transform`.
 The `Guard` allows the transformation to decide if the data is something it can handle if what action should be taken next.

+The transform has a list of downstream transforms, each of which is evaluated sequentually.
+The action is taken based on the result of the Guard.
+The Guard is a function that matches based on the type of the entity or some other characteristics like the name.

+The guard can return one of the three following responses:

-If the guard returns `CONTINUE`, the search for a match will continue to the next transform in the list.
-If the guard returns `SKIP`, the transform will be skipped and the data will be passed to the transform's list of subsequent transforms.
+* `CONTINUE`: the search for a match will continue to the next transform in the list.
+* `SKIP`: The search stops, but the transform is not run.
+The transform's list of next transforms is evaluated to determine the next step.
+* `RUN`: The transform is executed.

 ## Entities used in the pipelines